BAJAJ FINSERV DIRECT LIMITED

 Learn how different types of bonds are taxed in India, including interest income, capital gains, TDS rules, exemptions, and changes from Finance Act 2024.

-Bonds are fixed-income financial instruments where an investor lends money to a government or corporation for a set period at a fixed interest rate.
+Bonds represent a loan from investors to issuers such as governments or corporations, offering fixed returns over a defined period.
 In return, the issuer promises to pay regular interest (called coupon payments) and return the principal at maturity.

 They are considered relatively safer than stocks and are often used for steady income and portfolio diversification.